-Salad is such a wonderful food because it is so forgiving, you can add pretty much any vegetable and with the right sauce it can turn into magic.
+Salad is such wonderful food because it is so forgiving, you can add pretty much any vegetable and with the right sauce, it can turn into magic.
 Well, Asian inspired sauces are some of my favorites and they just happen to go really well with veggies and chicken.
-This Chinese Chicken Salad recipe is a keeper, and my husband proclaimed it "counter pounding good" -- thats pretty much a 5 star rating!
+This Chinese Chicken Salad recipe is a keeper, and my husband proclaimed it “counter pounding good” — that’s pretty much a 5-star rating!

 - 5 cups organic cabbage, chopped

 - 2 cups organic sugar snap peas, chopped

 - 1 red bell pepper, chopped

 - 3 carrots shredded, I like to shred them in my food processor

 - 2-3 cups cooked chicken, shredded or chopped

 - 1/4 cup EVOO, plus more for cooking chicken

 - 1/4 cup apple cider vinegar